openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 (1) The Verifier sends to the Wallet an Authorization Request that contains a Request URI from where to obtain the Request Object containing request parameters.

-(2) The Wallet sends an HTTP GET request to the Request URI to retrieve the Request Object.
+(2) The Wallet sends an HTTPS GET request to the Request URI to retrieve the Request Object.

-(2.5) The HTTP GET response returns the Request Object containing Authorization Request parameters.
+(2.5) The HTTPS GET response returns the Request Object containing Authorization Request parameters.
 It especially contains a Presentation Definition as defined in [@!DIF.PresentationExchange] that describes what type of Credentials in what formats and which individual Claims within those Credentials (Selective Disclosure) the Verifier wants to get presented.
 The Wallet processes the Request Object and determines what credentials are available matching the Verifier's request.
 The Wallet also authenticates the End-User and gathers her consent to present the requested Credentials.

 (3) The Wallet prepares the Verifiable Presentation(s) of the requested and confirmed Verifable Credential(s).
 It then sends to the Verifier an Autorization Response where the Verifiable Presentation(s) are contained in the `vp_token` parameter.